 Cash Advance On a Credit Card

 If you have a short-term need for cash, overdraft protection can be a lifesaver.
 An overdraft occurs when the balance in your chequing account is not sufficient to cover the charges levied to the account.
 Rather than decline the charge, overdraft protection charges you a fee for the account to be in a negative balance.
-Pro-tip: there’s no monthly Overdraft Protection fee with Scotiabank’s Ultimate Package chequing account.
+Pro-tip: there’s no monthly Overdraft Protection fee⁴ with the Scotiabank Ultimate Package.

 Lines of Credit